 Thinking about selling your house?
 The Australian property market is picking up again after a two-year dip, which means now could be the right time to consider listing your home for sale.
 Whether you’re downsizing or moving into a new property, knowing how to sell your house successfully can be difficult.
 How do you choose the right agent?
 How should you price your house?
 When should you sell?
 These considerations are important, and all play a big part in achieving a successful sale.

 We know that the process of selling your home can be overwhelming.
-That’s why we’ve put together our top tips for selling your house in 2019, to help you get the best price and a quick sale for your property.
+That’s why we’ve put together our top tips for selling your house, to help you get the best price and a quick sale for your property.

 As with any major undertaking, it’s important to do your homework before taking the plunge and listing your home for sale.
 Being prepared ahead of time will help you sell your house quickly when it goes to market, and for the highest possible price.
 Make sure to research:

 - The current status of the property market: After property prices took a dip over late 2017-18, values have again started to increase in Australia’s capital cities.
 CoreLogic’s latest Hedonic Home Value Index reports that house prices in Sydney and Melbourne – the two capital cities with the largest price drops – rose over the month of December by 2.7% and 2.2% respectively.
 Australian capital cities also recorded a combined capital growth of 4.6% over the quarter to 30 November.